braver/programmingfonts/README.md

 ## Limitations

 There are sometimes near infinite variations of certain fonts.
-Take for isntance variable weights.
-And certain fonts come with dozens of (OpenType) variations to change shapes of characters, zero styles, ligatures, etc. We hint at these possibilities in programmingfonts.org, but for details you really need to explore the websites of these fonts.
+Take for instance the variable weights and all the options of a configurable font like [Commit Mono](https://commitmono.com).
+Certain fonts also come with dozens of (OpenType) variations to change shapes of characters, zero styles, ligatures, etc. We hint at these possibilities in programmingfonts.org, but for details you really need to explore the websites of these fonts.

 Therefore: